-The Bluedio T2S Turbine have a decent but slightly unbalanced audio reproduction.
+The Bluedio T2S/Turbine T2S have a decent but slightly unbalanced audio reproduction.
 The powerful bass may be appealing to some but their poor isolation, comfort, and leakage will leave a lot of listeners disappointed.
 They poorly block noise and they will be distracting to the people around you.

-The T2S Turbine Hurricane have an unorthodox design that looks unique but also a little awkward.
+They have an unorthodox design that looks unique but also a little awkward.
 The all-black color scheme is highlighted by silver accents around the ear cups, on the joints and on the metal frame.
 The angled joints that give the design its distinctive style may not be appreciated by everyone.

 No compatible app.